Methodology and Acknowledgments

 Many people and organizations contributed to the preparation of this report.
-Learn more about their contributions at Acknowledgements.
+Learn more about their contributions at Acknowledgments.

+Ozone and short-term particle pollution.
 The data on air quality throughout the United States were obtained from the U.S. Environmental Protection Agency's Air Quality System (AQS), formerly called Aerometric Information Retrieval System (AIRS) database.
-The American Lung Association contracted with Dr. Allen S. Lefohn, A.S.L. & Associates, Helena, Montana, to characterize the hourly averaged ozone concentration information and the 24-hour averaged PM2.5 concentration information for the three-year period for 2013-2015 for each monitoring site.
+The American Lung Association contracted with Dr. Allen S. Lefohn, A.S.L. & Associates, Helena, Montana, to characterize the hourly averaged ozone concentration information and the 24-hour averaged PM2.5 concentration information for the three-year period for 2015-2017 for each monitoring site.

 Ozone Data Analysis